- Search The Registry

 On this date in 1811, Black slaves rebelled against their white masters in Louisiana.

 Often called the German Coast Uprising, Charles Deslondes and other slaves began the revolt on the plantation of Manual Andry.
 The Deslondes plantation surrounded the Andry plantation.
 Charles was a field laborer on the Deslondes plantation where he was born.
 At the time of the revolt, he was about 31 years old.
 The Andry plantation was the site of an arsenal for the local militia.
 On the night of January 8, it began to rain, but the rebels stuck to their plans; they began by overwhelming Gilbert Andry and his son.
-After they discovered that the arsenal had been removed, they killed Andry’s son.
+After discovering that the arsenal had been removed, they killed Andry’s son.
 Colonel Andry was sparred.

-Most of the owners did not "flee" to New Orleans; they crossed the river to assemble the militia.
+Most owners did not "flee" to New Orleans; they crossed the river to assemble the militia.
 The Fifth Militia Regiment, under Major Charles Perret, began chasing the rebels at around 9 a.m. on January 9, with only 21 men.
 When he discovered that the rebels, camped on the farm of Jacques Fortier, numbered about 200, he returned to Judge St. Martin's house to report what he saw.
 The militia gathered more men and planned to attack the rebels early the next morning.
-The rebels were able to cross about 25 miles before being stopped on January 10 by U. S. troops from New Orleans.
+The rebels could cross about 25 miles before being stopped on January 10 by U. S. troops from New Orleans.
 That morning, Major Perret, with only 60 men, attacked the rebels.
 After the initial volley, most of them surrendered.

 2,000 years of extraordinary achievement